Edo-no-Hana Meisho-e: The series title

 The title of the Ukiyo-e print series Edo-no-Hana Meisho-e translates into English as The Flowers of Edo: A Collection of Famous Places.
 The Flowers of Edo was a phrase used to describe the finest features of everyday life, as experienced in the various districts of Japan’s Tokugawa capital during the mid-nineteenth century.
 Included within the scope of the expression were select examples of incredible outdoor beauty, inspirational models of ancient cultural accomplishment and brilliant cases of contemporary creative excellence.
 The Edo-no-Hana Meisho-e works display images of famous Kabuki actors, illustrations of natural landscapes and important visions of celebrated Japanese myths and legends.
 The prints also present classical songs and poetry, advertisements for popular commercial products of the day and historical accounts that are associated with each of the locations being examined.

 A collaboration of artists

 Twenty-one notable artists of the Ukiyo-e era, led by Utagawa Kunisada (also known as Utagawa Toyokuni III), designed the full complement of prints for the Edo-no-Hana Meisho-e series.
 It is Kunisada's enduring commitment to the work, indicated by his Kabuki actor designs featuring on every sheet in the set, as well as the huge number of contributing illustrators, that distinguishes the project as one of the most significant artist collaborations completed within Japan’s greater art history.
+Among the contributing illustrators was Hiroshige II, who had previously worked with Kunisada on other collaborative series and who supplied landscape and insect subjects for several of the sheets.